deckerweb/multisite-toolbar-additions/README.md

 ```

 **Final note:** I DON'T recommend to add customization code snippets to your main theme's/ child theme's `functions.php` file! **Please use a functionality plugin or an MU-plugin instead!** This way you can also use this better for Multisite environments.
-In general you are then more independent from theme/child theme changes etc. If you don't know how to create such a plugin yourself just use one of my recommended 'Code Snippets' plugins.
-Read & bookmark these Sites:
+In general you are then more independent from theme/ child theme changes etc. If you don't know how to create such a plugin yourself just use one of my recommended 'Code Snippets' plugins:

 * _Code Snippets_ (free, .org plugin repo) / also _Code Snippets Pro_ (premium)
 * _FluentSnipperts_ (free, .org plugin repo)
 * _Advanced Scripts_ (premium)
 * _Scripts Organizer_ (premium)
 * _WPCodeBox_ (premium)
-* _WPCode_ (free, .org plugin repo)
+* _WPCode Lite_ (free, .org plugin repo) / also _WPCode Pro_ (premium)

 All the custom & branding stuff code above can also be found as a Gist on Github: https://gist.github.com/deckerweb/3498510 (you can also add your questions/ feedback there :)